 An excellent wireless headset will fit comfortably in your ears and not fall out even when running around.

-Today, wireless headphones are as comfortable and convenient to wear as your favorite headset but can be used without being hooked up to a physical soundbox.
+Today, wireless headphones for tv are as comfortable and convenient to wear like your favorite headset but can be used without being hooked up to a physical soundbox.
 That means that freedom of movement is one of the best advantages of using these headphones!

 Battery Life and Charging Speed